ConstantinRom/RotDecrypter/README.md

 # RotDecrypter
 Encrypt and Decrypt ROT

-Rot Decrypter Version 1.0.0.0 is Tool to Decrypt and Encrypt or ROT You can also Invert Text
+Rot Decrypter is a Tool to Decrypt and Encrypt ROT
+You can also Invert Text